cnapy-org/CNApy-guide/manuscript.md

 - Tolerance for the current model

 Here you can change the tolerance for the current model.
 You may enter an arbitrary value >= 0 here but if it is not compatible with the current solver then “Apply Changes” can lead to an error message.

-### Configure CNA bridge

-![
-**CNApy Configuration dialog.**
-](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/configure-cna-bridge-dialog.png "CNA bridge dialog"){#fig:config-dialog}

-With this dialog you can configure which Matlab/Octave installation CNApy should use.

-Some functionalities in CNApy use functions that are provided by CellNetAnalyzer.
-To be able to use these functions you have to provide CNApy with either a path to a Matlab installation >R2019 or the path to an Octave executable >4, and of course with a path to a recent CellNetAnalyzer installation.
-You can do this by clicking these buttons (1).
-If you change the settings CNApy performs some basic tests to make sure everything is working.
-If all checks are successful green check marks  are shown, if a check fails a red cross  is shown.

-If no check can be performed, a yellow question mark is shown.
-For example, the check of the CNA directory needs a working Matlab or Octave installation.